 Bright, sexy and totally not sleazy, this place has a great choice of toys and helpful, knowledgeable staff to help you find what you want (and get advice on how to use it).
 It’s a San Francisco institution and has been around since 1977 (!), so if you’re going to visit one sex store on this trip, it should probably be this one.

 You can read more about its amazing founder (now sadly gone) here.

 8. Visit this awesome cooperative health food store – Rainbow Grocery

 1745 Folsom St * 9:00 – 21:00 daily

 Love health food but hate Whole Foods?
 Rainbow Grocery will save the day!
-It’s huge, local, vegetarian and run by a cool local coop.
+It’s huge, local, vegetarian, and run by a cool local coop.
 It’s also stocked with some really great stuff from organic food to supplements and even imported British tea (handy for me).
-You can also buy ready meals, coffee to take away and cakes and things.
+You can also buy ready meals, coffee to take away, and “healthy” cakes and things.
 I love discovering all the crazy hippie stuff for sale in the US and this is the perfect place to do this.